 Unconstrained Sector Risk.
-The Fund may invest a substantial portion of its assets within one or more economic sectors or industries, which may change from time to time.
-When the Fund focuses its investments in a particular industry or sector, financial, economic, business, and other developments affecting issuers in that industry, market, or economic sector will have a greater effect on the Fund than if it had not focused its assets in that industry, market, or economic sector, which may increase the volatility of the Fund.
-Any such investment focus may also limit the liquidity of the Fund.
+A Fund may invest a substantial portion of its assets within one or more economic sectors or industries, which may change from time to time.
+When a Fund focuses its investments in a particular industry or sector, financial, economic, business, and other developments affecting issuers in that industry, market, or economic sector will have a greater effect on the Fund than if it had not focused its assets in that industry, market, or economic sector, which may increase the volatility of the Fund.
+Any such investment focus may also potentially limit the liquidity of the Fund.
 In addition, investors may buy or sell substantial amounts of the Fund's shares in response to factors affecting or expected to affect an industry, market, or economic sector in which the Fund focuses its investments, resulting in extreme inflows or outflows of cash into and out of the Fund.
-Such extreme cash inflows and outflows might affect management of the Fund adversely.
-The Fund may establish or terminate a focus in an industry or sector at any time in the Adviser's discretion and without notice to investors.
+Such extreme cash inflows or outflows might affect management of the Fund adversely.

 Valuation Risk.
-Some portfolio holdings, potentially a large portion of the Fund's investment portfolio, may be valued on the basis of factors other than market quotations.
+Some portfolio holdings, potentially a large portion of a Fund's investment portfolio, may be valued on the basis of factors other than market quotations.
 This may occur more often in times of market turmoil or reduced liquidity.
 There are multiple methods that can be used to value a portfolio holding when market quotations are not readily available.
 The value established for any portfolio holding at a point in time might differ from what would be produced using a different methodology or if it had been priced using market quotations.
 Portfolio holdings that are valued using techniques other than market quotations, including "fair valued" securities, may be subject to greater fluctuation in their valuations from one day to the next than if market quotations were used.
-Technological issues or other service disruption issues involving third-party service providers may cause the Fund to value its investments incorrectly.
-In addition, there is no assurance that the Fund could sell or close out a portfolio position for the value established for it at any time, and it is possible that the Fund would incur a loss because a portfolio position is sold or closed out at a discount to the valuation established by the Fund at that time.
+Technological issues or other service disruption issues involving third-party service providers may cause a Fund to value its investments incorrectly.
+In addition, there is no assurance that a Fund could sell or close out a portfolio position for the value established for it at any time, and it is possible that a Fund would incur a loss because a portfolio position is sold or closed out at a discount to the valuation established by a Fund at that time.
 Investors who purchase or redeem Fund Shares on days when the Fund is holding fair-valued investments may receive fewer or more shares or lower or higher redemption proceeds than they would have received if the Fund had not fair-valued the holding(s) or had used a different valuation methodology.